w3c/mediasession/explainer.md

 the playback state determined by the UA, which could be useful when the page want to do some preparation steps when the media is paused but it expects the preparation steps could be interrupted by `pause` action.
-For example, when the page is seeking or buffering media, the UA might consider the page as "not playing", however the page wants to allow the user to cancel the pending playback when the seeking or buffering completes.
+For example, when the page pauses its media and plays a third-party ad in an iframe, the UA might consider the session as "not playing", however the page wants to allow the user to pause the ad playback and cancel the pending playback after the ad finishes.

 These are some usage examples of media session actions: